awsdocs/amazon-connect-admin-guide/doc_source/concepts-telephony.md

 To begin the porting process, you need to gather some documentation to enable the process to run smoothly\.
 AWS support will need a copy of your bill showing the current carrier, number\(s\) to port, and the company name\.
 Feel free to redact any pricing or company information you feel is proprietary\.
 You will also need to provide your Amazon Connect instance ID\.

-For detailed porting instructions, see [Port your current phone number](port-phone-number.md)\.
+For detailed porting instructions, see [Port your current phone number to Amazon Connect](port-phone-number.md)\.

 ## Use cases for different configurations<a name="concepts-use-cases"></a>

 ### Starting fresh with Amazon Connect<a name="concepts-new-config"></a>

 In this case, simply select new numbers using the claim a number process\.
-For instructions, see [Claim a phone number in your country](claim-phone-number.md)\.
+For instructions, see [How to get an Amazon Connect phone number in your current country](get-connect-number.md)\.

 ### Migrating to Amazon Connect from another provider/platform<a name="concepts-migrate-platforms"></a>

 If you're migrating to Amazon Connect from other platform, we recommend starting with a proof of concept, and migrating to Amazon Connect over time\.
 + A best practice is to forward your existing numbers to a new number \(or numbers\) claimed in Amazon Connect until you are fully converted\.
-+ Once fully converted, use the [porting process](port-phone-number.md) to bring your numbers into Amazon Connect\.
++ After fully converted, use the [porting process](port-phone-number.md) to bring your numbers into Amazon Connect\.
 + This gives you a fallback in case you have migration issues\.

 ### Maintaining two separate platforms<a name="concepts-two-platforms"></a>